xmrswapme/swapfe/README.md

 ## Use Case Scenarios
 What is nice about the way we designed a UI to the swap CLI is that it is able to run as a standalone web-server.
 This is particularly useful for any third-parties that want to be a custodian for Atomic Swaps.

 Of course, it must be said that being a third party that wishes to conduct atomic swaps on users behalf goes against the whole ideology of an atomic swap not needing a trusted third party.
-Nevertheless, exposure to Monero/Bitcoin atomic swaps is necessary, and if people are willing to forgo the primary reason behind them and enlist trust in a third party using our (or anyone else's) software, then so be it.
+Nevertheless, exposure to Monero/Bitcoin atomic swaps is necessary and if people are willing to forgo the primary reason behind them and enlist trust in a third party using our (or anyone else's) software; then so be it.
 So long as the network of atomic swap providers and users increases, we fully support the use of the software.

 ### Apache & Nginx
 Because this is a Flask app one can ultimately use it with **wsgi** and the apache/nginx **wsgi** module.
 A little work needs to be done first.
 For one, if you are going to be a third party providing atomic swaps, then you need to edit the code to issue a unique `--data-base-dir <uniqueID>` with every instance.
 You will need to build in an interface to handle an internal swapID, separate from the one the SWAP CLI provides, for each user's case - so that you may conduct withdraws/refunds and the like from the appropriate wallet.
 Finally, you will need to create a **wsgi** startup file with the necessary SSL requirements and options.